Analog-Labs/chain-connectors/rosetta-client/README.md

 **Running voting_contract example**

-1. This example demonstrate how to interact with smart contract using Aanlog's wallet.
+1. This example demonstrate how to interact with smart contract using Analog's wallet.
 We will deploy a basic contracts storing yes or no votes and displays total votes on voting.
 2. Run `cargo run --example voting_contract faucet`. to get some funds to deploy contract.
 3. To deploy contract run `cargo run --example voting_contract deploy`.
 You will get deployed contract address as output, make sure you copy it.
 4. To vote for yes run